aninditadash/javascript_basics/README.md

 - _Synchronous callbacks_ are called immediately after the invocation of the outer function, with no intervening asynchronous tasks e.g, callbacks passed to `map()`, `forEach()`, etc, while
 - _asynchronous callbacks_ are called at some point later, after an asynchronous operation has completed like `setTimeout()`, `Promise.prototype.then()`, etc.

-__Function Currying in JavaScript:__ Function currying is a programming technique to transform a function that takes multiple arguments into a series of functions that take one argument at a time.

-- Currying relies on closures because each of the intermediate functions has access to the arguments passed previously.
-- Currying works well with function composition, allowing you to chain multiple curried functions together to create powerful data transformations in a clear and concise manner.

 ### **Function declarations**

 A function definition (also called a function declaration, or function statement) consists of the function keyword, followed by the name of the function, list of parameters to the function.